awslabs/sagemaker-battlesnake-ai/README.md

 This project can be used in three steps:

 - __[STEP 1 - Deploy the environment](Documentation/DeployTheAIEndpoint.md)__ : Deploy a Snake AI in a single click!
-You are ready for the competition.
+You are ready to participate to a BattleSnake game.
 - __[STEP 2 - Customize the AI heuristics](Documentation/UpdateHeuristicsAndDeploy.md)__ : Customize AI behaviour, visualize your results and publish an upgraded version!
 - __[STEP 3 - Train the AI model with your own settings](Documentation/TrainModelAndDeploy.md)__ : The most challenging one: train the AI again with different settings, visualize your result and publish an upgraded version!